Skilled Marital and Legal Separation Agreement Attorneys in Fort Mill, Greenville & Rock Hill, SC

 Getting an Order of Separate Maintenance and Support is not a requirement before getting a divorce in the state of South Carolina.
 It can, however, give you the space, freedom, and rights you need before an official divorce.

 After a year of living separately from your spouse, or upon proving a fault-based reason for the marriage’s dissolution, you can file for divorce.
 And our experienced Family Law Attorney in Greenville, South Carolina will continue to guide you down the path to completion, so you can begin your new life with confidence.

 Our Family Law Lawyers in Fort Mill, Greenville & Rock Hill, SC Represent Clients in the Following Practice Areas:

 Contact Our Marital and Separation Agreement Attorney in South Carolina to Schedule a Consultation Today

-If you are considering no-fault divorce, or if your spouse has already proceeded with the separation process, contact our experienced marital and separation agreement lawyer in Fort Mill & Greenville, South Carolina today to schedule a consultation by calling (803) 548-2468 today.
+If you are considering no-fault divorce, or if your spouse has already proceeded with the separation process, contact our experienced marital and separation agreement lawyer in Fort Mill, Greenville & Rock Hill, South Carolina today to schedule a consultation by calling (803) 548-2468 today.

-There are many details and several statutes that must be recognized during the separation process for no-fault divorces in Fort Mill & Greenville, South Carolina.
+There are many details and several statutes that must be recognized during the separation process for no-fault divorces in Fort Mill, Greenville & Rock Hill, South Carolina.
 Our experienced family law lawyers in Fort Mill, South Carolina will walk you through each of your options while informing you of your rights and what you are entitled to while you observe the mandatory separation period before filing for divorce.